Laiatu Latu: College career

 Latu began his college career with the Washington Huskies in the fall of 2019.
 He played in 12 games as a freshman and finished the season with 16 tackles and 1.5 tackles for loss.
 Latu suffered a neck injury during fall practices entering his 2020 sophomore year.
 He did not appear in any of Washington's four games played during the COVID pandemic-shortened season.
 He underwent surgery on his neck in March 2021 in an attempt to alleviate his nerve issue.

 Washington's team doctors deemed that Latu's injury had not recovered sufficiently for him to continue playing football.
-Huskies' head coach Jimmy Lake announced that Latu had been forced by injury to retire for medical reasons at the start of spring practices in 2021.
+Huskies head coach Jimmy Lake announced that Latu had been forced by injury to retire for medical reasons at the start of spring practices in 2021.

 "We consulted I believe about five of the best specialists in the country," Lake told the press.
 "We exhausted every professional we could think of to make sure this was the proper decision....
 It was a tough decision to make for sure, but it's for the safety of our players first and foremost.
 We never want to put anybody in danger of possibly not being able to use his extremities the rest of his life."

 Latu was thus forced out of football for 2021.
 Latu sought to continue his career as a player, however, and spent the next four months attempting to gain medical clearance to play elsewhere and searching for a college program that would take a chance on him given his previous injury.

-With the assistance of his position coach at Washington, Latu sought multiple additional medical opinions from around the country, including one from Dr. Robert Watkins of Marina del Rey, California.
+With the assistance of his position coach at Washington, Ikaika Malloe, Latu sought multiple additional medical opinions from around the country, including one from Dr. Robert Watkins of Marina del Rey, California.
 In September 2021, Latu traveled to California to be examined by Watkins, who subsequently gave him medical clearance to play football again.